Chicken Caesar Cutlets

 Set Yourself Up For Success

-Breading chicken can seem intimidating to people.
-This method of cooking does not have to be.
+Breading chicken can seem intimidating to people but this method of cooking does not have to be.
 Set yourself up an organized breading station and it will be a breeze.

 As you can see, I flattened the chicken into thinner, smaller pieces.
-It is totally fine if every piece is not the same time.
-Just be sure to adjust your cooking time.
+It is totally fine if every piece is not the same size.

 Butter and Oil